mpostol/TP/ExDataManagement/FunctionalProgramming/FunctionalProgramming/README.ExtensionMethods.md

 In contrast to non-static classes, static classes cannot be inherited.
 A static constructor if present is called automatically before any member declared in that class is referenced.
 It ensures that necessary initialization occurs before any other code execution related to the static class.

-In summary, a static class provides a convenient way to group related static members.
-It's a powerful tool for organizing utility functions and other stateless operations.
-Therefore, the static class can be recognized as an organization unit gathering its members.
-In contrast with the namespace construct it supports encapsulation allowing controlling the visibility of members outside of the boundary of definitions.

 Because there are no variables of the static class it is impossible to refer to members using the instance selector to operate on contributing members.
 By design, to refer to a member of a static class it must be prefixed by the class name instead.
-To access the members of a static class directly the class name must be applied as a prefix.
-In other words, a static class selector "." has to be applied only to a static class name.
+In other words, a static class selector "." has to be a postfix of a static class name.

-It is worth stressing that the static class cannot be used as the type of a variable.
-As a result, we can state that in fact, the static class is not a type, you cannot instantiate the static class, and you cannot operate on values of that type.
-So in the sense of type, as a linguistic construct that defines a set of allowable values, a static class cannot be used.
+It is worth stressing that the static class cannot be used as the type defining the compatible values of a variable.
+As a result, we can state that the static class is not a type.
+You cannot instantiate the static class and cannot operate on values of that type.
+So in the sense of type, as a linguistic construct that defines a set of allowable values the static class cannot be used.
 On the other hand, a static class can contain variables and these variables can be modified.
-It may also contain functionality.
+It may also contain the implementation of responsibility.
 What it is if it isn't the type because its features don't fulfill the type definition.
 Because it can contain members - I mean variables and methods for example - we can recognize the static class as an organization unit gathering internal definitions and declarations available in the context of the static class name.

+In summary, a static class provides a convenient way to group related static members.
+It's a powerful tool for organizing utility functions and other stateless operations.
+Therefore, the static class can be recognized as an organization unit gathering its members.
+In contrast with the namespace construct it supports encapsulation allowing controlling the visibility of members outside of the boundary of definitions.

 ## 2. Extension Method